 I used all of my own spices to get that ranch taste, as an alternative you could use a few teaspoons of ranch seasoning.

-Cheddar works well with this recipe however any shredded cheese will taste good, if you want to switch it up and use mozzarella or a 3 cheese blend they will taste as equally delicious.
+Cheddar works well with this recipe however any shredded cheese will taste good.
+You can switch it up and use mozzarella or a 3 cheese blend they will taste as equally delicious.

 You could cook your own bacon and crumble it up, I used the packaged real bacon bits as a time saver.